 Customise and host the event website

-The first time you install Dynamics 365 for Marketing, the event website is installed onto your Dynamics 365 portals solution and is ready to use right out of the box.
-The website is built using the Angular framework (which makes it easy to customise) and you can choose to host it anywhere (not just on the Dynamics 365 portals solution).
+The first time you install Dynamics 365 Marketing, the event website is installed onto your Dynamics 365 Portals solution and is ready to use right out of the box.
+The website is built using the Angular framework (which makes it easy to customise) and you can choose to host it anywhere (not just on the Dynamics 365 Portals solution).
 The following table describes the hosting options.